Transalpina Road Trip & Cooking Lessons from VillagersWith: Ioana 1

 Moments to expect during the Transalpina Road & Cooking with Locals Trip:

-Learn how to make sweet bread 'cozonaci' from the pro
+Learn how to make the traditional Romanian desert 'cozonaci'

-If the group consists of minimum 3 persons, we will make cozonaci!
+If the group consists of min 3 people, we will make cozonaci.
+If less, other recipes!

 We will prepare the ingredients, knead the dough, cook the special stuffing with raisins and walnuts and see the final process of putting the "cozonaci" in the oven.
 In the meantime, we hear the stories behind the celebrations that have "cozonac" as a central dish (Easter, Christmas, weddings, baptisms) while tasting traditional drinks (plum brandy, sour cherry liqueur) and local dishes (aperitifs, soup, broth, polenta and smoked sausages).
 And, of course, cozonac for desert.

-You'll stay in a traditional guesthouse, with private bathroom, private entrance, linings, everything else needed to make your stay pleasant.
+You'll stay in a traditional Romanian household, with private bathroom, private entrance, linings, everything else needed to make your stay pleasant - including friendly hosts and delicious food from their garden!

 Learn about traditional Romanian hand-made costumes